MicroEJ/docs/Trainings/trainingGrayscaleDisplayConsiderations.rst

         **Graphics Engine**

-        Some algorithms of the Graphics Engine can be removed if not used by the application (e.g. color conversion algorithms).
+        Some Graphics Engine algorithms (e.g., color conversion algorithms) can be removed if the application does not use them.
         Check the :ref:`display_pixel_conversion` linker file configuration for more information.

         Example with ``C1`` display format:

-        * If there are no images embedded in ``ARGB8888`` format in the application, the color conversion algorithm from ``ARGB8888`` to ``C1`` can be removed.
+        * If the application does not contain images embedded in ``ARGB8888`` format, the color conversion algorithm from ``ARGB8888`` to ``C1`` can be removed.

         .. note::
-            Note that the Graphics Engine is already footprint optimized.
+            Note that the Graphics Engine is already footprint-optimized.
-            Removing those algorithms will not reduce significantly its ROM footprint.
+            Removing those algorithms will not significantly reduce its ROM footprint.

        .. tab:: RAM Footprint